New Miss America first Alaskan, Korean American title holder - NewsBreak

 The very first Miss America program began in 1921 as a beauty pageant in Atlantic City, New Jersey.
 However, Broyles is only the 94th Miss America.

-The pageant, which has evolved away from the emphasis on looks to focusing on leadership, talent and communication skills, was not held last year because of the pandemic and it wasn't held for several years in the late 1920s and early 1930s.
+The pageant, , was not held last year because of the pandemic and it wasn’t held for several years in the late 1920s and early 1930s.

 Broyles, 20, said her grandparents immigrated from Korea to Anchorage about 50 years ago, before her mother was born.